Obechar-Digital-Business-Line/maze-runner/README.md

   down
   right
 ```
-Each line is equivalent with an action at a step.
+Each line is equivalent to an action at each step.

 Try your best to minimize the number of actions required to reach the coin in a short inference time!